vivekk-31/Web-Development-2.0/GitHub/CommandsForGit.md

 git add: Adding the files or folders to the staging area. git add "file_name": You can either do this with each individual file. git add . : You can add all the files or folders present in this folder in one go.
+After the files have been added, you use git commit -m "" : To add the message in the double quotes and push the files to GitHub and these files start getting tracked.